 - There’s a minor eyepiece vibration while focusing.

 2. Orion 8946 SkyQuest XT10 Classic Dobsonian Telescope

 Despite its light-gathering power, this is one of the best telescopes of Dobsoniancreated to fuel your astronomy interests.
-This telescope goes ahead to use the latest Correct Tension’s technology to keep it in balance regardless of the angle it’s pointed out.
-With its 1200mm focal length and 50 pounds of weight, you’ll achieve a clear reach to the object you’researching the skies for.
+This telescope goes ahead to use the latest Correct Tension technology to keep it in balance regardless of the angle it’s pointed out.
+With its 1200mm focal length and 50 pounds of weight, you’ll achieve a clear reach to the object you’re searching the skies for.

-We like that the 8946 is quite portable, high performing and simple in its design.
+We like that the 8946 is quite portable, high-performing, and simple in its design.
 These features make it ideal for intermediate-level and beginner astronomers to enjoy views of the night sky.
-So, if you’re looking for an affordable, easy to use the telescope with impressive optical capacities, then your search ends here.
+So, if you’re looking for an affordable, easy-to-use telescope with impressive optical capacities, then your search ends here.